Travel Industry Outlook for CFOs

 .
 International crude oil disputes - whether nestled in the midst of trade disputes or because of geopolitical unrest in oil-rich regions - have historically led to disruptions in oil ﬂow.
 These disruptions almost always cause a predictable increase in jet fuel costs and that increase is passed onto the airline customer.
 Recent unrest in Saudi Arabia that took their oil production oﬄine for a period, caused a signiﬁcant drop in airline stock prices, as jet fuel prices surged.
 Oil price ﬂuctuations will impact each major carrier in different ways⁴ - and it’s important for SMBs to understand if their preferred airline will be victim to these ebbs and ﬂows come 2020.Interested in learning about how airlines hedge against oil costs?
 Head over to to learn more.

 1. Reduced airline competition.
 “2019 has seen the fastest growth in airline failure in history,”said airline consulting ﬁrm IBA”⁵.While the US market has been largely shielded from these collapses, their impact on international markets is signiﬁcant.
 The contraction of the airline industry could lead to a decrease in competition in certain markets (Brazil and India to name a few), which may mean an increase in price, as travelers have fewer carriers to choose from.

-Labor costs for airlines are predicted to rise in 2020 as pilot and maintenance-worker unions continue to negotiate contract renewals.⁷ These labor disputes are likely to result in increased wages, an added cost airlines will look to make up elsewhere in their operations.
+Labor costs for airlines are predicted to rise as pilot and maintenance-worker unions continue to negotiate contract renewals.⁷ These labor disputes are likely to result in increased wages, an added cost airlines will look to make up elsewhere in their operations.
 Airlines will typically look ﬁrst at upping the cost for non-fare related add-ons (think wi-ﬁ, lounge access or loyalty programs), but increased airfares aren’t out of the realm of possibility.

 What about hotel costs?